CMLTeam/CodeVsCovid19/api-contract.md

         longitude: float,
         workingTime: "string", // when target(e.g. shop) is working
-        pictureUrl: string, // to put it in <img> tag },
+        pictureUrl: string, // to put it in <img> tag
         slots: [
             {
             slotId: integer,
             asString: string, //representation like string: "08.00 - 10.30 AM"
             startDate: datetime, // ISO8601, start date to sort by
             endDate: datetime, // ISO8601, end date to maybe sort by
             freeCapacity: integer // how many people may join slot
             },
             ...
         ]
-}
+    },
+    ...
+]
 ```

-# ^^^Consider putting slots in target - same response dto as for all targets

 ## Personal customer's endpoints